Karthik-Shenoy/Path_finding_visualizer/README.md

 1. Dijkstras algorithm
 1. Breadth first search algorithm

-it allows you to pick a start and ending position and helps you visualize the process of finding the shortest path using various algorithm
+it allows you to pick a starting and ending position and helps you visualize the process of finding the shortest path using various algorithms

 # Requirements
 - Python 3.x